Statistics: I was born in

 basics of reasoning generally.
 In my own case, a working

-frightful amounts of time, effort, and frustration wasted in fumbling
+huge amounts of time, effort, and frustration wasted in fumbling

 for answers on many topics.
 And I can only suppose that the same must